 Be it a one or three watch collection, the Speedmaster is well deserving of a spot.
 The Speedy can be had with a date function, an array of straps and even cased in gold so there is surely one that matches your taste.
-The 21st century reimagined Speedmaster is definitely taking it this year where everything people adore is cased in a 38.6mm diameter shell.
-If they do run out, the First Omega in Space with a brown leather band is more than just a consolation.
+The 21st century reimagined Speedmaster is definitely taking it this year.
+It is all of what people adore in a Speedy cased in a 38.6mm diameter shell.
+When production runs out, the First Omega in Space with a brown leather band is more than just a consolation.

 Audemars Piguet Royak Oak

 Instead of the usual Oyster Perpetual as a daily beater, the RO does everything a Rolex can albeit a tad bit brittle.
 Its distinctive design and hand applied white gold screws captures no less attention than a fluted bezel.
 The preferred choice is the 15450 range for being on the sweet spot of diameter size.
 Often times I just wish it does not have a date window.

 Steering clear out of the brash club, Nomos Glashuette is an excellent place to turn to.
 The Metro neomatik at a comfortable 35 millimetres making it a delightful dress watch, ideally in white but it is difficult to look past midnight blue (nachtblau).
 Should you desire for a larger case, it too is available in 38mm in both colours.